 Intellectual property is a multi-faceted area of practice where it is especially important to be able to keep up with current developments.
 Students will become familiar with practitioners' tools as well as learning the role of legislative history, sources for securing intellectual property rights and patent and trademark searching.
 Legal information and technologies are constantly changing, and firms are constantly licensing new databases.
 Become familiar with the specialized tools used by lawyers in intellectual property practices.
 Classes will combine instruction and hands-on exercises using major print, electronic, and web based resources for intellectual property law research.
+NOTE: This seminar satisfies the Upper-class Professional Skills requirement.
 NOTE: Students may not add this course after the first class has been held.
-This course meets January 29 through February 26.
+This course meets October 24 through November 26.